 The baccalaureate degree required must be from an accredited college or university under the jurisdiction of one of the regional accrediting associations of the United States or, for those doing undergraduate work abroad, work equivalent to that required by an American accredited institution.
-Proof is by either an LSDAS report, or by an official transcript showing the date the degree was conferred; for work done abroad, the certificate of the World Educational Services, Inc., is the required form of proof.
+Proof is by an official transcript showing the date the degree was conferred; for work done abroad, the certificate of the World Educational Services, Inc., is the required form of proof.